coolryanc/vue-multi-step-form/README.md

 - [\<input type="email"\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email)
 - [\<input type="password"\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/password)

 Wrap these 4 input types as components, and based on the props steps, render the input component by `step.type`.
+Apart from these 4 input types, we can have more input types regarding the requirement.

 ### State
 We need the following states: